Sometimes, specific terms can act as cues that you can use to filter down the hits that your users get.

 Using the dashboard

-Since there are two Rules, you’ll need to set up both separately.
+Since there are two rules, you must set up both separately.

 Preparation